-- Firstly, for no reason, that can be adequately explained, many musicians, songwriters and bands obviously don’t feel any rules concerning quality of music apply to them.
+- Firstly, for no reason, that can be adequately explained, many musicians, songwriters, and bands obviously don’t feel any rules concerning the quality of music apply to them.
 The evidence for this litters the internet.
 Where early drafts of songs or Suzie singing in front of the mirror used to remain hidden from the public, people and bands compete with each other, posting poor quality video, with hissing poor quality audio, as recordings of barely rehearsed songs, onto the Internet for all to see.

-- Secondly, they behave like they incorrectly believe, in a one time only deal with everyone else in the world, that for them, first impressions don’t count.
+- Secondly, they behave like they incorrectly believe, in a one-time-only deal with everyone else in the world, that for them, first impressions don’t count.
 How wrong could they be?